postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 * __Collection runs__ is the number of collection runs made in team workspaces, including private workspaces

 <img alt="Collections created and runs" src="https://assets.postman.com/postman-docs/collection-created-and-runs-v8.jpg"/>

-> In this example, if you hover on the chart you will see the collections created for the month of Nov 2020 is 1,179 whereas the collection runs is 848.

 * __Active monitors__ is the total number of active monitors in team workspaces including private workspaces (any monitor currently scheduled to run is *active*)
 * __Monitoring requests__ is the number of requests made from monitors in team workspaces, including private workspaces.